 Failure to properly set and check parking brake, and chock wheels when parking and during storage, could allow movement of the truck/semitrailer rig resulting in serious personal injury, death, or damage to property in its path.

-1. With hydraulic power operating, raise landing gear:
+1. Raise landing gear:

 Always grip crank handle securely with both hands.
 Never shift landing gear under load, leave the gears in neutral or leave the crank unsecured.